FayZ676/gitscribe/documentation/USAGE.md

 gitscribe post --last 5 --output my_update.md
 ```

-**Tip 💡: Generated content is automatically copied to your clipboard for easy sharing and pasting.**

 ## Commit Message Generation Examples

 The `commit` command generates commit messages from your current git diff.

+> **💡 Generated content is automatically copied to your clipboard for easy sharing and pasting.**

 ### Basic Usage